chromice/ae/README.md

 echo \ae\request\type(); // json
 ```

-While some purist may (somewhat rightfully) disagree with the author's choice of relying on file extensions to distinguish between different file types

 To get the client IP address, you should use `\ae\request\address()` function.
 If your app is running behind a reverse-proxy and/or load balancer, you must specify their IP addresses first: